wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/CommandLineLinuxQuickStart.md

 Complete the following to access edgecmd on Linux:

-* Open a command prompt.
+1. Open a command prompt.
 The utility is available to use in any directory on Linux.

    ```bash
    debian@beaglebone:~$ edgecmd help
    ```

+ 2. Type help and press Enter.

  The edgecmd utility launches, displaying the following introductory material and a command prompt at the end:

    ```
    ************************************************************************************************************************